marekkoc/IMR/README.md

-# Institure of Marine Research - interview 2024.08.22
+# Institute of Marine Research - interview 2024.08.22

 Link to this repo: https://github.com/marekkoc/imr